Key Takeaways

-Many women have quite significant symptoms associated with heavy breast (breast hypertrophy).
+Many women have quite significant symptoms associated with heavy breasts (breast hypertrophy).
 These include sore necks, divots in the shoulders, rashes underneath the breasts, inability to exercise or pain in the breasts.
-Breast reduction is a surgical procedure that reduces the breasts in size.
-As this reduces the weight of the breasts, these symptoms often improve.
+Breast reduction is a surgical procedure that reduces the breasts in size and shape.
+As this reduces the weight of the breasts, these symptoms can often improve.

-Most common physical complaints of women having excessively heavy breast include:
+The most common physical complaints of women having excessively heavy breasts include:

 Back Pain

-Back pain from breasts is caused from changes in the center of gravity or normal body alignment.
+Back pain from the breasts is caused by changes in the centre of gravity or normal body alignment.
 Though the breasts are present in the front part of your body.
-Having a heavy breast will cause various degrees of back pain.
-The woman back muscles responsibility is to help stabilize the whole upper body.
-Heavy boobs have been shown to cause continuous pressure in the woman back muscles- called the trapezius.
-Larger the breasts, more pressure the muscle is under to keep the breast in position especially while you work or exercise.
-Also, having a large breast adds few more kilos to your upper body which can cause your back to droop forward.
-Long-term postural abnormality is shown to cause back pain from breasts.
+Having heavy breasts will cause various degrees of back pain.
+The female back muscles are responsible for helping stabilise the whole upper body.
+Heavy boobs (breasts) have been shown to cause continuous pressure in the female back muscles, called the trapezius.
+The larger the breasts, the more pressure the muscles are under to keep the breasts in position, especially while you work or exercise.
+Also, having large breasts adds a few more kilos to your upper body, which can cause your back to droop forward.
+Long-term postural abnormality is shown to cause back pain from the breasts.

 Neck and Shoulder Pain

-Your spine helps keep the neck and shoulder properly aligned.
-Having large heavy breast causes the spine to droop forward which leads the neck to be extended in an abnormal posture.
+Your spine helps keep the neck and shoulders properly aligned.
+Having large, heavy breasts causes the spine to droop forward, which leads the neck to be extended in an abnormal posture.
 This abnormal posturing causes soreness in your neck muscles.
-Poor posture of the neck then puts extra pressure on the muscles and tendons of your shoulder, giving rise to shoulder pain and back pain from breasts.
+Poor posture of the neck then puts extra pressure on the muscles and tendons of your shoulder, giving rise to shoulder pain and back pain from the breasts.

 Rashes

-Heavy boobs, sometimes cause under boob rash and rash between breasts.
-Large breasts can cause the skin around them to fold and rub on itself and as if these areas are difficult to access, infections and rashes may develop here.
-As well as rashes, you may also experience cysts in the folds of skin underneath your boobs.
+Heavy boobs (breasts), sometimes cause under boob (breasts) rash or a rash between breasts.
+Large breasts can cause the skin around them to fold and rub on ,themselves and as if these areas are difficult to access, infections and rashes may develop here.
+As well as rashes, you may also experience cysts in the folds of skin underneath your boobs (breasts).

-In addition to causing physical difficulties like lower back pain from large breasts, having heavy breast may also hamper the quality of your life and may affect your day to day activities.
-Issues may include having difficulty in doing certain tasks, clothes not fitting properly and also being self-conscious of any unwanted attention that you may receive.
+In addition to causing physical difficulties like lower back pain from large breasts, having heavy breasts may also hamper the quality of your life and may affect your day-to-day activities.
+Issues may include having difficulty in doing certain tasks, clothes not fitting properly and back, shoulder or neck pain.

 What Are the Solutions for Heavy Breast Problems?